 - Providing technical support 24 hours a day while on call

-- Delivering fuel and inspecting truck operations at fires may need to be done while using a breathing apparatus as a smoke fill environment is often the norm at a fire scene
+- Delivering fuel and inspecting apparatus at fires may need to be done while using a breathing apparatus as an IDLH (immediately dangerous to life or health) environment is often the norm at a fire scene

 The Apparatus Division has developed standard work orders for each of the various vehicles ranging from 2.5 hours per small fleet vehicle to 70-80 hours for an annual inspection on a large Aerial platform vehicle with fire pump.

 In 1995, our Administration allowed the Division to offer its services to the surrounding municipal fire departments and we continue to do so to date.
 We also are authorized to do warranty and repair work for some fire truck manufacturers and dealers allowing our units to be repaired quickly in Windsor and remain in service.